joyelpbiju/Smart-Door-Lock-System-based-on-IOT/README.md

 ## System Scenario

-_An authorized user verifies their fingerprint to unlock the door, while a motion sensor monitors for any movement nearby.
+_An authorized user verifies their RFID TAG to unlock the door, while a motion sensor monitors for any movement nearby.
 If unexpected motion is detected, the system immediately sends an alert to the user’s mobile device via Wi-Fi.
 In the case of a potential intruder, the system triggers a series of notifications to keep the user informed._

 ### IoT Device Diagram